wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

     (2) The Minister shall not approve any code of practice or any amendment or revocation of a code of practice unless---

-    *   (a) not less than 1 month has elapsed since the publication in the _Gazette_ of a notice of the intention of the Secretary to apply for approval; and
+    *   (a) not less than 1 month has elapsed since the publication in the _Gazette_ of a notice of the intention of WorkSafe to apply for approval; and

     *   (b) the Minister has consulted such persons as he considers will be affected thereby, or representatives of those persons, and they have had the opportunity to consider its possible effects and comment on those effects to the Minister; and